m339kim/FaceTrackingDrone/README.md

 <br /><br />
 `myFaceListCenter` is an array that stores the center point of the detected faces.
 > Eg. `myFaceListCenter = [[15, 200], [100, 150], [230, 100]]`

 `myFaceListArea` is an array that stores the area of the individual detected faces. (ie. area of the red rectangle)
 > Eg. `myFaceListArea = [300, 280, 100, 270, 335]`

+The goal was to identify exactly -one- face from the camera view, so this lead to a conclusion that that closest face detect should be the one to be followed by the drone.
+The largest item from the `myFaceListArea` meant that the face with that area is the closest to the camera, hence is the one that will be tracked.
+Also, to avoid confusion, the red rectangle was only drawn on the closest face to the camera to clearly let the users recognize the face that will be followed by the drone.
+<br /><br />
+The code snippet for this configuration is as follows (from `utils.py`):<br />